Harold Urey: Manhattan Project

 By the time World War II broke out in Europe in 1939, Urey was recognized as a world expert on isotope separation.
 Thus far, separation had involved only the light elements.
 In 1939 and 1940, Urey published two papers on the separation of heavier isotopes in which he proposed centrifugal separation.
-This assumed great importance due to speculation by Niels Bohr that uranium 235 was fissile.
+This assumed great importance due to Niels Bohr speculating uranium 235 was fissile.
 Because it was considered "very doubtful whether a chain reaction can be established without separating 235 from the rest of the uranium," Urey began intensive studies of how uranium enrichment might be achieved.
-Apart from centrifugal separation, George Kistiakowsky suggested that gaseous diffusion might be a possible method.
+Apart from centrifugal separation, George Kistiakowsky suggested gaseous diffusion might be a possible method.
 A third possibility was thermal diffusion.
 Urey coordinated all isotope separation research efforts, including the effort to produce heavy water, which could be used as a neutron moderator in nuclear reactors.

 The S-1 Executive Committee at Bohemian Grove, September 13, 1942.
 From left to right are Urey, Ernest O. Lawrence, James B. Conant, Lyman J. Briggs, Eger V. Murphree, and Arthur H. Compton.

 In May 1941, Urey was appointed to the Committee on Uranium, which oversaw the uranium project as part of the National Defense Research Committee (NDRC).
 In 1941, Urey and George B. Pegram led a diplomatic mission to England to establish co-operation on development of the atomic bomb.
-The British were optimistic about gaseous diffusion, but it was clear that both gaseous and centrifugal methods faced formidable technical obstacles.
-In May 1943, as the Manhattan Project gained momentum.
-Urey became head of the wartime Substitute Alloy Materials Laboratories (SAM Laboratories) at Columbia, which was responsible for the heavy water and all the isotope enrichment processes except Ernest Lawrence's electromagnetic process.
+The British were optimistic about gaseous diffusion, but it was clear both gaseous and centrifugal methods faced formidable technical obstacles.
+In May 1943, as the Manhattan Project gained momentum, Urey became head of the wartime Substitute Alloy Materials Laboratories (SAM Laboratories) at Columbia.
+SAM was responsible for the heavy water and all the isotope enrichment processes except Ernest Lawrence's electromagnetic process.